You’re getting screwed on Amazon Prime Day

 Just how much money Amazon makes on Prime Day is up for debate.
 Amazon doesn’t disclose revenue or profit figures, but a spokesperson told us that, “in 2018, sales surpassed Cyber Monday, Black Friday, and the previous Prime Day when comparing 36-hour periods, which made it once again the biggest shopping event in Amazon history.”
 A third-party analyst reported that Prime Day revenue was up 74% between 2017 and 2018, making the shopping event a $4.19 billion business.

 But for Amazon, Prime Day may represent an even bigger play.
-“The real goal isn’t selling you a ton of stuff [on Prime Day],” Wilcox says.
+“The real goal isn’t selling you a ton of stuff [on Prime Day],” Willcox says.
 “It’s getting people to become Prime members, then they have a daily relationship with that customer,” which allows Amazon to sell you more goods over time, he argues.
 Using Prime Day to sell you Amazon devices is a large part of that.
 (You can even unlock special Prime Day deals by asking Alexa for them.)
 Amazon has effectively leveraged Prime Day to sell you a product to get you to interact with Amazon in a new way to get you another deal.
 It’s a particle accelerator of behavior modification.

 And the more entrenched Amazon becomes in our lives, the more likely we are to shop there—and shop there indiscriminately.
 “One of the things we know about how people shop is that once they make a commitment to buy in a particular location—store or online store—all of a sudden the floodgates open and they’re open to [making more] purchases,” says Yarrow.
 Which is why Prime Day is a holiday indeed.
 A holiday for Amazon.